How to become a substitute teacher in Georgia.

 Reading Time: 3 minutes

 Becoming a substitute teacher in Georgia is relatively easy.
-The Georgia Department of Education does not issue or require special certifications or permits for substitute teachers.
-Instead, you only have to meet the minimum education requirements and complete the other mandated steps.
+The Georgia Department of Education does not issue or require special certifications or permits to substitute teach.
+However, individual school districts may have their own additional requirements.

 Minimum Georgia requirements, at a glance*: